uc-r/uc-r.github.io/data_structures/vectors.md

 ## [1] "a" "b" "c"
 ```

-The `seq()` function can be used to generates a vector sequence of numbers (or [dates](http://uc-r.github.io/date_sequences/)) with a specified arithmetic progression.
+The `seq()` function can be used to generate a vector of a specified sequence of numbers (or [dates](date_sequences)) with a specified arithmetic progression.
 And the `rep()` function allows us to conveniently repeat specified constants into long vectors in a collated or non-collated manner.

 ```r